Teenage slumber party ideas and photos submitted by:

-Here’s the ideal teenage slumber birthday party guide for the parents of a teenager because it's written by a teenager.
+Here’s the ideal teenage slumber party guide for the parents of a teenager because it’s written by a teenager.

 We started off the night with each girl, as she got there, joining in the game being played in the living room.
 It was called “What is it?”

 We had a few different objects lying off to the side (e.g. a pot, wooden spoon, ball, fork, piece of fabric, stuffed toy).
 The girls sat in a circle, with one of the objects being passed around.
-When one girl got it, she had to pretend it was something it wasn’t, and the other girls had to guess what it was.
+When one girl got it, she had to pretend it was something it wasn’t.
+Then the other girls had to guess what it was.
 For example, if a girl took the pot and put it on her head, it was a hat.
 When the other girls had guessed what it was, the object could be passed on to the next person.
 If you repeated something someone else had done, or couldn’t come up with an idea fast enough, you were out for that round.
 The round goes until everyone except one girl is out.

 When all the girls arrived at my teenage slumber party, we prepared for a long night with dinner for my teenage slumber party.
 Beforehand, my mom and I had gone shopping and we had enough premade pizza shells that each girl could have her own.
 Then, on the table, we had bowls of toppings, including: pizza sauce, grated cheese, and pepperoni, cooked bacon pieces, cut up slices of ham, pineapple, green pepper, tomato, onion and mushrooms.
 Then, each girl went around the table, with her own pizza crust, making her ideal pizza.
 The pizza’s got cooked, and we ate them.